stechz/redoak/README.md

 - Live updating of client code on your production server.
 The websocket connection is for development purposes only.

-This project is brang new and is still evolving rapidly.
+This project is brand new and is still evolving rapidly.
 Please give it a try and file lots of bugs!
 Patches are appreciated as well.

 # Diving in